Saturn Vue Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Saturn Vue are $876 a year with full coverage.
-Comprehensive insurance costs around $132 each year, collision insurance costs $144, and liability is estimated at $442.
-Liability-only insurance costs approximately $496 a year, and high-risk driver insurance costs $1,874 or more.
-Teenage drivers cost the most to insure at up to $3,604 a year.
+The average insurance rates for a Saturn Vue are $876 a year for full coverage insurance.
+Comprehensive costs around $132 each year, collision costs $144, and liability is estimated at $442.
+Buying just liability costs approximately $496 a year, with insurance for high-risk drivers costing around $1,874.
+16-year-old drivers cost the most to insure at $3,604 a year or more.

 Average premium for full coverage: $876